persan/A-gst/README.md

 ## Architectural considerations.
 The package herachy "GST_Low_Level" is intended for internal use only and shall never be referenced direct by clients.
-Clients shall use packages in the herachy "GStreamer" which shall contain proper Ada-glib objects with naming and structure in acordance with GTKAda.
+Clients shall use packages in the herachy "GStreamer" which shall contain proper Ada-glib objects with naming and structure in acordance with thw schema used in GTKAda.